alt-ctrl-code/home/README.md

 outside of its a cultural and political context, and software design is no exception, so we offer you the following two expectation setting sections, before we get into the main part of the material.

-We live and work in Australia, where "down here", it’s common to lead with an acknowledgement of country.
+We live and work in Australia, where "down under", it’s common to lead with an acknowledgement of country.

 ### Acknowledgement of Country